haiku/website/content/blog/diegoroux/2024-07-10_[gsoc_2024]_playback_achieved.md

 # Getting the buffers ready.
-We need to tell hmulti_audio where it should expect to write and read the audio frames, to do that we need to fill out a strucutre called `multi_buffer_list`:
+We need to tell hmulti_audio where it should expect to write and read the audio frames, to do that we need to fill out a structure called `multi_buffer_list`:
 ```
 struct multi_buffer_list {
     // [...]